Emil9/SwitchingToAnotherScreen/README.md

 Project is: finished

 ## Inspiration
-Project for classes.
+Project for studies.
 Youtube Tutorial and college.

 ## Contact
-Created by Emil Grabowski emilgrabowski14@gmail.com
+Created by Emil Grabowski emil.grabowski@interia.pl